brandonwong985/multiple-inheritance/README.md

 # multiple-inheritance
-simulate multiple inheritance using double composition of interfaces in C#
+simulating multiple inheritance using double composition of interfaces in C#

 uses ms unit testing to ensure valid functionality of all objects and their methods